mattermost/docs/source/install/ee-install.rst

    .. code-block:: text
      mattermost['enable'] = false

- - Run `sudo gitlab-ctl reconfigure` to apply the updated setting.
+ - Run `sudo gitlab-ctl reconfigure` to apply the updated setting

 2. Install Mattermost using `one of the guides above <https://docs.mattermost.com/install/ee-install.html#installing-enterprise-edition>`_.
 3. Migrate the database to your new Enterprise Edition instance at GitLab's Mattermost database.